Glucagon: GlucaGen/Baqsimi/Gvoke, emergency blood-sugar rescue hormone

 Regulatory status

-The dual and triple receptor agonists incorporating glucagon receptor agonism (mazdutide, survodutide, retatrutide) are separate molecules subject to their own regulatory status and are not covered by this card's regulatory rows.
+The dual and triple receptor agonists incorporating glucagon receptor agonism (mazdutide, survodutide, retatrutide) are separate molecules subject to their own regulatory status and are not covered by this card's regulatory entries.

 Mechanism

 Glucagon binds to the glucagon receptor (GCGR), a Class B G-protein-coupled receptor expressed on hepatocytes.
 Receptor activation engages adenylyl cyclase and elevates intracellular cAMP, activating PKA.
 PKA phosphorylates glycogen phosphorylase (stimulating glycogenolysis) and inhibits glycogen synthase, mobilizing hepatic glycogen into circulating glucose.
-PKA signaling also activates gluconeogenic enzymes (PEPCK, G6Pase) for de novo glucose production.
+PKA signaling also activates gluconeogenic enzymes (PEPCK, G6Pase) for de novo glucose production from non-carbohydrate precursors.
 In adipose tissue, glucagon promotes lipolysis.
-The glucagon receptor is also a target in newer obesity drug candidates (e.g., retatrutide), where chronic controlled glucagon agonism is reported to increase energy expenditure — but those are separate molecules with their own evidence packages.
+The proglucagon precursor that encodes glucagon also encodes GLP-1, GLP-2, and oxyntomodulin — peptides with overlapping but distinct receptor profiles and physiological roles (Gasbjerg and colleagues 2026).

-The rescue mechanism depends on intact hepatic glycogen stores.
-In states of glycogen depletion — prolonged starvation, severe hepatic disease, chronic alcohol use, adrenal insufficiency — the rescue mechanism has nothing to mobilize and glucagon will be ineffective.
+The rescue mechanism is critically dependent on intact hepatic glycogen stores.
+In glycogen-depleted states — prolonged starvation, severe hepatic disease, chronic alcohol use, adrenal insufficiency — the mechanism has no substrate to mobilize and glucagon administration will be ineffective.
 IV dextrose is the labeled appropriate intervention in those settings.

 Open questions

-- Real-world equivalence of routes: Whether intranasal Baqsimi and injectable formulations (GlucaGen, Gvoke) are clinically equivalent in real-world emergencies — where caregiver familiarity and ease of administration dominate outcomes — is incompletely characterized per available sources.
+- Real-world equivalence of routes: Whether intranasal Baqsimi and injectable formulations (GlucaGen, Gvoke) are clinically equivalent in real-world emergencies — where caregiver familiarity and ease of administration dominate outcomes — is incompletely characterized.

-- Glucagon use under GLP-1 receptor agonist therapy: Optimal use of rescue glucagon in patients on GLP-1 receptor agonists, who may have altered counter-regulatory responses, is described as an emerging area of study.
+- Glucagon rescue under GLP-1 receptor agonist therapy: Optimal use of rescue glucagon in patients maintained on GLP-1 receptor agonists, who may have altered counter-regulatory responses, is an emerging area of study.

-- Long-term safety of chronic glucagon receptor agonism: Long-term controlled glucagon receptor agonism via dual/triple agonists (mazdutide, survodutide, retatrutide) has different safety considerations from single-dose rescue use, and these are being characterized through dedicated Phase 3 programs — separate from this card.
+- Long-term safety of chronic glucagon receptor agonism: Controlled chronic glucagon receptor agonism via dual and triple agonists has different safety considerations from single-dose rescue use; these are being characterized through dedicated Phase 3 programs that are distinct from this card's scope.

-- Pediatric mini-dose glucagon: Subcutaneous low-dose glucagon for milder pediatric hypoglycemia is described as off-label use without dedicated approved formulations.
+- Pediatric mini-dose glucagon: Subcutaneous low-dose glucagon for milder hypoglycemia in young children is used off-label without dedicated approved formulations.

-- Population-level rescue impact: Whether routine glucagon prescribing for at-risk patients meaningfully reduces severe hypoglycemia hospitalization rates at the population level is not well quantified per available sources.
+- Population-level rescue impact: Whether routine glucagon prescribing for at-risk patients meaningfully reduces severe hypoglycemia hospitalization rates at the population level is not well quantified.

-- Access and uptake: Cost and access barriers, and the fraction of at-risk patients who actually carry a current emergency device, remain noted gaps despite improved formulation usability.
+- Access and uptake: Cost and access barriers remain; many at-risk patients do not carry a current emergency device despite improved formulation usability.

 ▸full evidence table2 metrics